Honors Courses

 For questions or assistance in developing an honors course enhancement contract, students and instructors are encouraged to discuss possible ideas with the Frederick Honors College by contacting Assistant Dean David Hornyak at hornyak@pitt.edu.

-GSPIA courses for Frederick Honors students: 2024 fall term
+GSPIA courses for Frederick Honors students: 2025 spring term

 Are you interested in public service and learning how our world works?
 Do you want to challenge yourself by taking a graduate-level course?
 Any Honors College student is welcome to cross-register and take a course from the Graduate School of Public & International Affairs.